Emergency Medical Technician (EMS 201) Information

 The Emergency Medical Technician course (EMS 201) is a 9.5 unit, 18 week (1 semester) course that meets approximately 10 hours per week.
 Students attend lectures, complete skills lab practice, and participate in clinical externship hours.
-EMS 201 presents the techniques of emergency medical care presently considered within the responsibilities of the Emergency Medical Technician I. Students are taught the fundamental principles and skills required to provide emergency medical care for patients at the scene of an accident or the onset of sudden illness and during transport to a medical facility.
+EMS 201 presents the techniques of emergency medical care presently considered within the responsibilities of the Emergency Medical Technician I. Students learn the fundamental principles and skills required to provide emergency medical care for patients at the scene of an accident or with the onset of sudden illness and during transport to a medical facility.

-This course includes theory & laboratory practice of selected skills, with a minimum of 10 hours of clinical observation with an advanced life support unit and/or in a hospital emergency room, and 18 hours of lab time to be announced.
+The course includes theory & laboratory practice of selected skills, with a minimum of 10 hours of clinical observation with an advanced life support unit (paramedic ambulance) and/or in a hospital emergency room, and 18 hours of lab time.
 Classes are offered on the San Luis Obispo and North County (Paso Robles) campuses, during the fall and spring semesters.

-Age Requirement: Students must be 18 years of age by the first class meeting and bring a Government-issued photo ID to show proof of age.
+Age: Students must be 18 years of age by the first class meeting and bring a Government-issued photo ID to show proof of age.

-EMS 201 Schedule--Refer to the class schedule or class finder for meeting times and mandatory skills date(s).
+EMS 201 Schedule--Refer to the class finder for meeting times and mandatory skills date(s).

 For information on how to become a student at Cuesta, priority registration status, or the registration process, contact Janice Petrie (805) 592-9343.

 For questions about the program prerequisites, student education plans, degrees, or transferring to/from Cuesta, contact Carol Hurd (805) 592-9827 or Cindy Stever (805) 592-9922.
 Both counselors are also available for appointments through the online scheduling portal for a 15-minute drop-in or a 45-minute full planning appointment (select "Nursing and Allied Health students" in the list of appointment types.